 Negative reactions from peers, other students and school staff can negatively influence the person with epilepsy.

 Epilepsy is not a condition to be feared.
 It is important for teachers to have a general understanding of the disease, its various forms, physical, psychological and treatment effects.

-It is important to understand that seizures are often fully controlled with medication and even if they aren’t, a seizure is only a temporary interruption.
-People with epilepsy can carry on as normal in between seizures.
-Under certain circumstances, a seizure is likely to occur – often caused by ‘triggers’.
-There are some common triggers, and some individual triggers.
+It is important to understand that seizures can be controlled with medication and even if they aren’t, a seizure is only temporary and they come and go.
+Most people with epilepsy can carry on as normal in between seizures.

 - Stress – physical or emotional

 - Lack of sleep, overtiredness

 If you have any students with epilepsy, ask about their particular seizure triggers.

 Parents or the child should also inform the teacher about their individual triggers.
 The school should be informed if at any time the student is at increased risk of seizures – for instance medication changes.